Hizoka76/keneric_qt6/README.md

    - Requires **checkinstall** package.

 #### From the binary :
-Extract the binary from the tar.gz file: **https://github.com/Hizoka76/keneric_qt6/releases/latest**.
+Download the <a href=“https://github.com/Hizoka76/keneric_qt6/releases/latest”>latest version</a> of the tar.gz file and extract the binary.

 Move file **keneric.so** to folder **/usr/lib/x86_64-linux-gnu/qt6/plugins/kf6/thumbcreator**.

 #### From debian files :
 2 versions are available:

  - The simple version, which installs only **keneric.so** and **org.kde.keneric.metainfo.xml**.
  - The full version, which also installs the proposed keneric script and services.